Cottage: Russia

 The first known "cottages" were built in Russia in the 19th century, when British culture was popular.
 Today many large cities in Russia are surrounded by cottage villages.
-So it is legitimate to talk about the appearance of the term "Russian cottage" - a house, comparable in size to a British villa or even a mansion, and includes a corresponding piece of land.
+So it is legitimate to talk about the appearance of the term "Russian cottage" – a house, comparable in size to a British villa or even a mansion, and includes a corresponding piece of land.

 South Africa

-Much like in the rest of the world cottages in South Africa housed agricultural workers and their friends and families.
+Much like in the rest of the world, cottages in South Africa housed agricultural workers and their friends and families.
 A number of cottages were also constructed for fishermen along the West and South Coasts of the country throughout the 18th and 19th centuries.
-Most cottages are single-storey two to four-roomed structures sometimes with an attic for storing supplies.
+Most cottages are single-story two to four-room structures, sometimes with an attic for storing supplies.
 Most cottages in the Western Cape area of South Africa have thatched roofs and stone or adobe walls which were traditionally whitewashed.
 A large number of the remaining cottages in the country are listed heritage sites.